aospapp/aosp/external/python/cpython3/Doc/library/types.rst

 .. class:: ModuleType(name, doc=None)

    The type of :term:`modules <module>`.
-Constructor takes the name of the module to be created and optionally its :term:`docstring`.
+The constructor takes the name of the module to be created and optionally its :term:`docstring`.

    .. note::